The DSI Seed Funds Program supports research collaborations between data scientists and domain experts.

 • Progress reports must include details on external funding proposal submission(s) and other related activities (presentations,publications, etc.).

-Additional Avenues for Support:
+Avenues for Collaboration

 • DSI Research Scientists and Scholars represent a wide range of expertise, from the foundations of data science to domains where data science is heavily used.
 Collaborating with a DSI research scientist or scholar may accelerate your research project.